danwagnerco/vba-style-guide/README.md

   to your script.

-* All public, reusable functions and subroutines that are not task-specific should be stored in a unique module
+* All public, reusable functions and subroutines that are not task-specific should be stored in a unique and easy-to-find module.

 ## Syntax